-- a.
+a.
 The pre-election restrictions are governed by Section 2 of the Local Government Act 1986 as amended in 1988.
-Essentially councils should "not publish any material which, in whole or in part, appears to be designed to affect public support for a political part." - b.
+Essentially councils should "not publish any material which, in whole or in part, appears to be designed to affect public support for a political part."

+b.
 Section 4 of the Act makes clear councils need to have regard for the code of recommended practice that supports the Act.
-The new code of practice published in 2011 makes the following essential points: - i.
-In general you should not issue any publicity which seeks to influence voters (an exception being situations covered by legislation or regulations directing publication of information for explanatory purposes) - ii.
-Particular care should be taken between the time of publication of a notice of an election and polling day. - iii.
-Consider suspending the hosting of third party material or closing public forums if these are likely to breach the Codes of Recommended Practice - iv.
-Do not publish any publicity on controversial issues or report views on proposals in a way which identifies them with candidates or parties - v.
-Publicity relating to individuals involved directly in the election should not be published unless expressly authorised by statute - vi.
-You are allowed to publish factual information which identifies the names, constituencies and parties of candidates at elections spending public money to influence the outcome of the election?'
-In other words it must pass the 'is it reasonable' test.
-When making your decision, you should not:
+The new code of practice published in 2011 makes the following essential points:

+i.
+In general you should not issue any publicity which seeks to influence voters (an exception being situations covered by legislation or regulations covered by legislation or regulations directing publication of information about referendums for explanatory purposes, for example promoting the existence of the referendum and explain how to take part)

+ii.
+Particular care should be taken during the pre-election period to abide by the Act iii.
+Consider suspending hosting third party material or closing public forums if these are likely to breach the codes of practice iv.
+Do not publish any publicity on controversial issues or report views on proposals in a way which identifies them with individual councillors or groups of councillors v.
+Publicity relating to individuals involved directly should not be published unless expressly authorised by statute vi.
+You are allowed to publish factual information which identifies the names, wards and parties of candidates at elections a.
+Publicity is defined as "any communication, in whatever form, addressed to the public at large or to a section of the public".